Justin Dello Joio: Early life and education

-Dello Joio completed his formal education at the Juilliard School, earning a Bachelor's, Master's, and a Doctoral degree in composition where he studied with Vincent Persichetti, Roger Sessions, and David Diamond.
+Dello Joio is the son of composer Norman Dello Joio.
+He completed his formal education at the Juilliard School, earning a Bachelor's, Master's, and a Doctoral degree in composition where he studied with Vincent Persichetti, Roger Sessions, and David Diamond.
 During his years at Juilliard, he was honored with an annual composition award.

 Life and career

 Dello Joio has worked as a composer throughout his adult life.
 He was honored with the American Academy of Arts and Letters Award in Music in 2004, and the American Academy's Virgil Thompson Award for his opera Blue Mountain.
 His music, although not part of the American Neo Romantic style, is noted for its communicative emotional content, structural clarity and colorful orchestration, and his early influences include music of composers Jacob Druckman and Witold Lutosławski.

-Dello Joio recent Concerto for Piano and Orchestra Oceans Apart was commissioned by the Boston Symphony Orchestra for Garrick Ohlsson, and premiered with Ohlsson and Alan Gilbert conducting the Boston Symphony in Symphony Hall in January 2023.
+Dello Joio's recent Concerto for Piano and Orchestra Oceans Apart was commissioned by the Boston Symphony Orchestra for Garrick Ohlsson, and premiered with Ohlsson and Alan Gilbert conducting the Boston Symphony in Symphony Hall in January 2023.
 His music has been performed by the Boston Symphony, The Detroit Symphony, The Lincoln Center Chamber Music Society, The American Brass Quintet, Garrick Ohlsson, Carter Brey, Ani Kavafian, Jeremy Denk, Jay Campbell, Stephan Gosling, Meral Guneyman and William Wolfram.
 He has received commissions from the Boston Symphony Orchestra, the Koussevitsky Foundation, and the New York Philharmonic principal cellist, Carter Brey.
-His one-act opera, Blue Mountain, was commissioned by Det Norske Blaseensemble and was released by Bridge Records.
+His one-act opera, Blue Mountain, was commissioned by Det Norske Blaseensemble and was recorded and released by Bridge Records.

 Dello Joio has taught composition and related subjects at New York University beginning in 1983, and has been a faculty composer-in-residence at the Steinhardt Music Department at New York University since 2008 and a professor of orchestration in the Department of Composition at the Juilliard School College since 2017.
 He has been guest composer in residence at Vienna Summer Music Festival (2019), São Paulo Contemporary Music Festival (2018), Charles Ives Music Festival (2017).